ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 4. Specify `Any` for the **Service** field and `Accept` for the **Action** field.
 5. Click **Save changes**.

-After the previous configuration is completed, you can use the supported {{site.data.keyword.cloud_notm}} services on the VMs in your Virtual Data Center.
+After the previous configuration is completed, you can use the supported {{site.data.keyword.cloud_notm}} services on the VMs in your virtual data center.

 If your vApp or VM is deployed from the IBM templates that are provided in the public catalog, the services are already configured on the VM.
 To enable the connection, you must complete the previous steps in **Adding the NAT rule** and **Adding the firewall rule**.